troglobit/uftpd/README.md

 do not include files from the GIT submodules.
 The Makefile makes up for this, but is not 100% foolproof.

+Alternatively, instead of building the sources, you can install the latest [pre-built package][.deb] &mdash; or build and install your own package.
+Installing the package takes care of setting up inetd for you.
+Use `make package` to build the `.deb` package file.

 See below if you want to contribute.